 The IRS has different rules in place for S Corps and LLCs with respect to the deductibility of life insurance premiums.
 While S Corps can deduct life insurance premiums, if the company does not list itself as a beneficiary, LLCs cannot deduct life insurance premiums against its taxable income.

 The only exceptions occur when you own the LLC and pay the life insurance premiums for employees.
-In this situation, you may deduct life insurance premiums alongside any other relevant business startup costs.
+In this situation, you may deduct life insurance premiums.

 Are Life Insurance Premiums Deductible for C Corporations?

 For life insurance premiums paid by a C Corporation, companies may deduct them if used as security for a loan, similar to how they would for an individual.
 However, as a general rule, life insurance premiums, whether paid for by individuals or corporations, cannot be deducted from your taxable income.

 Because the cash values and death benefit payouts avoid taxation, you cannot write off the premiums paid on your taxes.

 Now that you know more about the tax implications of life insurance proceeds, you might have interest taking the next step and purchasing a policy for yourself or your loved ones.
 In recent years, shopping for life insurance has migrated online for many low-cost policies, often negating the need for speaking to an agent/salesperson to get a quote.

 Because many companies operate in this online space, we have curated a list of top online companies that sell life insurance to save you time and effort in your search for the best quotes.
 To make this list, the companies included must make shopping for life insurance easy by keeping the process online and quick.

 And remember, getting a quote doesn’t cost you anything!
 Check out our list below!

 |Products offered?||Term life insurance only.||Term life insurance only.||Term life insurance and accidental death.||Term life insurance.|